-Through its 2024/25 Annual Performance Plan, SANAS continues its contribution to economic development by providing an internationally recognised accreditation service that supports the government's policy objectives related to regional integration, health, safety and the environment.
+Through its revised 2024/25 Annual Performance Plan, which has been informed by the strategic priorities of the draft Mefium Term Development Plan 2024-2029 (MTDP) SANAS continues its contribution to economic development by providing an internationally recognised accreditation service that supports the government's policy objectives related to regional integration, health, safety and the environment.

 SANAS continues to deliver on its mandate to provide an internationally recognised and effective accreditation and monitoring system for the country, aimed at supporting the needs of the enterprises competing in a fast-paced global economy.
-In crafting its 2024/25 Annual Performance Plan, SANAS took into consideration its contribution to the National Development Plan (NDP), the Economic Reconstruction and Recovery Plan (ERRP) as well as the priorities of the dtic, amongst others.
+In crafting its revised 2024/25 Annual Performance Plan, SANAS took into consideration its contribution to the National Development Plan (NDP), the Economic Reconstruction and Recovery Plan (ERRP), priorities of the dtic, as well as the strategic priorities of the draft MTDP amongst others.
 Furthermore, ensuring the achievement of our national priorities, particularly NDP and Medium-Term Strategic Framework (MTSF) priorities 2 and 7, is critical to our strategic direction for the upcoming Medium-Term Expenditure Framework (MTEF) period.

-It gives me great pleasure to present SANAS' priorities for the fiscal year 2024/25 as committed to in its 2024/25 Annual Performance Plan.
+It gives me great pleasure to present SANAS' priorities for the fiscal year 2024/25 as committed to in its revised 2024/25 Annual Performance Plan.
 With regards to the outcome related to Competitiveness of South Africa's enterprises, SANAS will focus on increasing the number of accredited Conformance Assessment Bodies (CABs) as well as the implementation of Accreditation Programmes in the regulatory domain.
 To reduce turnaround times and improve service delivery, SANAS commits to issue certificates and scopes of accreditation within an average of thirteen (13) working days.
 The transformation of the assessor pool to include more black assessors is also a priority that SANAS will pursue over the medium-term.
+Additionally this revised APP, has identified specific interventions to the MTDP strategic priority of inclusive growth and job creation through focusing on limiting the increase of accreditation fees by at least 1 percent below CPI and through undertaking engagements undertaken with SEDA on possible interventions to support the growth and sustainability of challenges related to legislative and reporting requirements on BBBEE.

-To contribute to economic development, over the medium-term, SANAS will focus on facilitating national, regional, and global acceptance of conformity assessment results, allowing free passage of South African-produced goods and services into foreign markets, as well as exploring the introduction of new accreditation programmes.
-On the African front, SANAS, through the African Accreditation Cooperation (AFRAC), will play a role in African Continental Free Trade Area (AfCFTA) accreditation matters.
-AFRAC is one of the Pan African Quality Infrastructure (PAQI) institutions that coordinates technical infrastructure institutions across Africa.
+SMME's as well as through undertaking engagements with relevant stakeholders to address facilitating national, regional, and global acceptance of conformity assessment results, allowing free passage of South African-produced goods and services into foreign markets, as well as exploring the introduction of new accreditation programmes.
+On the African front,